takahi-i/go_patterns/README.md

 ## Summary

 This project is just for learning Golang.
-The contents will be patterns and ideom samples.
+The contents will be pattern and idiom samples.

 ## NOTES